-One of the quickest ways to switch things up a bit, is by changing your hair colour.
-And the good news is, you can do it yourself at home and save yourself time and money in the process!
+One of the quickest ways to switch things up is by changing your hair colour.
+And the good news is, you can do it yourself and save yourself time and money in the process!
 Find out all you need to know about dyeing your hair in this guide.

 Rather than choosing a shade that you happen to like and then applying it to your hair, it’s important you consider the overall ‘hair picture.’

-I.e. will the colour that looks great on the model on the front of the box look the same on you?
+Will the colour that looks great on the model on the front of the box look the same on you?
 Will the shade suit your skin tone in reality?
 These are the questions you must ask yourself.
 So to help you figure it out, we’ve got the low down on hair colours and skin tone below.

 Warm skin tones = warm hair hues

 Warm hair colours tend to work well with warm skin tones.
-If you’re looking to go blonde, then make sure it’s more of a golden beige and buttery blonde.
-And if you’re itching to go brown, then make sure it’s more of a caramel or butterscotch shade.
+If you’re looking to go blonde, then make sure it’s more of a golden beige or buttery blonde.
+And if you’re itching to go brown, then go for a caramel or butterscotch shade.
 As for red, stick to golden copper colours.1

 Cool skin tones = cool hair hues